ASSol82/Streebog-bitslice/README.md

 where

-the first parameter is number of messages, in our example, **256**, the second parameter is the message length in bits, in our example, **1048576** bits.
+the first parameter is number of messages, in our example, **256** messages, the second parameter is the message length in bits, in our example, **1048576** bits.